-Terrazzo flooring consists of marble, glass and decorative aggregates set in cement or epoxy and polished to a smooth surface.
+Terrazzo flooring consists of marble, glass, and decorative aggregates set in cement or epoxy and polished to a smooth surface.
 Created during the 15th century by Venetian construction workers, the building material has a long history.
 At certain points in history, terrazzo was a popular material to use.
 This is evident during the Art Deco Movement of the 1920s and during the introduction of epoxy terrazzo in the 1970s.
 Today there is a renewed interest in terrazzo, trending among interior designers and architects as a sustainable flooring system.
 With terrazzo trending once again today, we question the future of terrazzo.

-We will address the future of terrazzo through analysis of market research studies and our own analysis on the trends we are noticing as a company.
+We will address the future of terrazzo through an analysis of market research studies and our own analysis on the trends we are noticing as a company.

 Terrazzo in the 21st Century